Skip to main content

 • Choline Abundant in eggs and liver, choline provides an alternative pathway for SAMe synthesis, acting as a crucial buffer when folate levels are low.

 By ensuring a consistent intake of these methyl-donor nutrients, you provide your body with the fundamental building blocks to properly regulate gene expression, including the silencing of pro-inflammatory genes and the appropriate expression of hormone receptor genes.
-For instance, proper methylation of the promoter region of the alpha (ERα) gene is critical for its function in tissues like the breast and uterus.
+For instance, proper methylation of the promoter region of the estrogen receptor alpha (ERα) gene is critical for its function in tissues like the breast and uterus.

 Your diet directly supplies the molecular tools your body uses to fine-tune the expression of your genetic code.